ludi317/dino-game/README.md

 - Consume donuts

 ## Controls
-- Space bar ⎵ or up arrow ⬆️ to jump.
+- Space bar or up arrow ⬆️ to jump.
 On mobile, touch screen.
-- Down arrow ⬇️ to crouch.
+- Down arrow ⬇️ to duck.
-- 🅿 to pause
+- P to pause

 ## Design
 - Parallax scrolling.
 Background layers scroll more slowly than foreground layers.
 - Parametrically generated cacti.
+- Progressively faster game speed.
+- Animations:
+  - Dino: Running, Ducking, Jumping, Dying
+  - Cacti: Arms fall off if hit
+  - Pterodactyl: Fall from sky if hit

 ## Demo
 Note the gif is a bit choppy.